 How do you keep your tent from blowing down in heavy winds, when you’re on top of deep snow?
+Or in deep sand?

 This simple technique works really, really well.

 by Leon Pantenburg

 The Boy Scout winter campout that night looked like something from the Russian Front in World War II.
 The wind blew steadily, causing horizontal gusts of snow and whiteout conditions.
 The wind caught the tent fabric, so it took several of us to handle the billowing material.

 There was several feet of snow on the ground, so driving a tent stake into the frozen dirt wasn’t going to happen.
 But a simple technique allowed us to put up and secure the tents without extreme effort.
 We used “deadheads.”

 Deadheads are music groupie-types.
 And it is a way to fasten tent stakes or other anchors in deep snow.
 We’re going to discuss the snow anchors.

 Here’s how they work and how to use one: